-Unclaimed Property Due Diligence
+What Is Unclaimed Property Due Diligence

-There are currently 55 escheat reporting jurisdictions and more than 100 types of unclaimed property, including uncashed vendor and payroll checks, escrow balances, accounts receivable credit balances, overpayments, unidentified remittances, unredeemed gift cards, rebates, health and welfare plans, self-insured benefit plan payments, stocks, bonds and dividends.
+There are currently 55 escheat reporting jurisdictions and more than 100 types of unclaimed property that require due diligence mailings including uncashed vendor and payroll checks, escrow balances, accounts receivable credit balances, overpayments, unidentified remittances, unredeemed gift cards, rebates, health and welfare plans, self-insured benefit plan payments, stocks, bonds and dividends.